hashicorp/packer/website/source/docs/builders/qemu.html.markdown

     host port.

 -   `vm_name` (string) - This is the name of the image (QCOW2 or IMG) file for the new virtual machine.
-By default this is "packer-BUILDNAME.FORMAT", where `BUILDNAME` is the name of the build and `FORMAT` matches the `format` option, above.
-If you customize this you must specify the file extension or none will be used.
+By default this is "packer-BUILDNAME", where `BUILDNAME` is the name of the build.
+Currently, no file extension will be used unless it is specified in this option.

 -   `vnc_port_min` and `vnc_port_max` (integer) - The minimum and maximum port
     to use for the VNC port on the host machine which is forwarded to the VNC